 Few studies of monogamous canids have addressed regurgitation in the context of extended parental care and alloparental care within family groups.
-We studied food transfer by regurgitation in a pack of wolves on Ellesmere Island, North West Territories, Canada during six summers from 1988 through 1996.
+We studied food transfer by regurgitation in a pack of wolves on Ellesmere Island, North West Territories, Canada, during 6 summers from 1988 through 1996.
 All adult wolves, including yearlings and a post-reproductive female, regurgitated food.
 Although individuals regurgitated up to five times per bout, the overall ratio of regurgitations per bout was 1.5.
 Pups were more likely to receive regurgitations (81%) than the breeding female (14%) or auxiliaries (6%).
 The breeding male regurgitated mostly to the breeding female and pups, and the breeding female regurgitated primarily to pups.
-The relative effort of the breeding female was correlated with litter size ( de Kendall = 0.93, P = 0.01).
+The relative effort of the breeding female was correlated with litter size (Kendall's τ = 0.93, P = 0.01).